executors/executors/explanatory.md

 within those resources.
 In our model, execution agents are units of execution, and a 1-to-1 mapping exists between an execution agent and an invocation of a callable function object.
-An agent is bound[^bound_footnote] to an execution context, and hence to one or more of the resources that context represents.
+An agent is bound[^bound_footnote] to an execution context, and hence to one or more of the resources that the context represents.

 [^bound_footnote]: An execution agent is bound to an execution context and thus is restricted to execute only on the associated specific collection of execution resources.
 For example, if a context includes multiple threads then the agent may execute on any of those threads, or migrate among those threads.

-Typical examples of an execution context are a thread pool or a distributed or heteroegeneous runtime.
+Typical examples of an execution context are a thread pool or a distributed or heterogeneous runtime.

 An **execution agent** is a unit of execution of a specific execution context that is mapped to a single execution of a callable function on an execution